 - Increased reliability: Operating in a virtual environment affords more consistent service delivery and greater visibility into overall network performance;

 - Resource scalability and efficiency: Rather than building capacity against future projections, HCI allows organizations to operate at current level of need;

 - Simpler deployment: With hyperconverged infrastructure, IT operations managers can easily move workloads as needed, and deploy and support virtual resources when and where needed; and,

 - Software-defined everything: with IT trending toward more virtual and software-defined resources, hyperconverged infrastructure is architected to natively support these systems, future-proofing investments in hyperconvergence.

 Hyperconverged infrastructure is often described as replicating the advantages of cloud computing, but at enterprise scale.

 Hyperconverged Infrastructure vs. the Cloud

 For enterprises considering options for a technology refresh, HCI can provide the agility of public cloud resources, but without giving up control of the resources needed to operate and maintain their own on-premises systems.
 And while HCI vs. Cloud is not an either-or situation, there are a number of advantages to using HCI instead of, or in addition to, public cloud resources.
 For example, because hyperconverged infrastructure draws on local computing resources and not on access to the internet via public infrastructure, HCI may be more reliable in the event of a DDoS attack, natural disaster, or other mass outage incident.
 HCI may also help to address issues of maintaining compliance with regulations pertaining to cross-border data movement and security.

-What are some hyperconverged infrastructure vendors?
+Who are some hyperconverged infrastructure vendors?